 19. In the case of securitisations where the underlying exposures are residential loans, the pool of loans shall not include any loan that was marketed and underwritten on the premise that the loan applicant or, where applicable intermediaries, were made aware that the information provided might not be verified by the lender.

-Section 7.2 Representations and Warranties (hh) and section 4.4 STS Statements i), subparagraph (ii)
+See Section 7.3 Mortgage Loan Criteria (n) and section 4.3 STS Statements (i), subparagraph (ii)

 EBA Final non-ABCP STS Guidelines - statements on background and rationale